Maine Medical Center to buy iconic Portland pizza place

 The owners of Pizza Villa, known for its single-size pies and low-key neighborhood bar, have agreed to sell their building and business to the hospital for an undisclosed sum of money.

-The sale is set to close in March 2019 and was announced Wednesday, as the hospital is preparing for the second stage of its $512 million renovation and expansion plan.
+Maine Medical Center does not have “immediate plans” to change the property and is working with the owners to find someone to continue operating the restaurant, according to Matt Wickenheiser, a hospital spokesman.

-Maine Medical Center does not have “immediate plans” to change the property and is working with the owners to find someone to continue operating the restaurant, a hospital spokesman wrote in a statement.
+The sale is set to close in March 2019 and was announced Wednesday, as the hospital is preparing for the second stage of its half-billion-dollar renovation and expansion plan.

 The popular pizzeria, a frequent after-work hangout for hospital staff, has been run by the Regios brothers for decades.
 In a statement posted on the restaurant’s Facebook page, they called the sale a “bittersweet transition” and expressed gratitude to their longtime customers, or “Villians.”